AngelVillegasCruz/AngelVillegasCruz.github.io/_pages/teaching.md

 title: "Teaching"
 ---

 I have served as the instructor of record for an undergraduate course in international relations and a course on quantitative social science research methods.
-As a result of my performance as an instructor, I won the <i>2023-24 Robert S. Friedman Award for Excellence in Teaching</i>.
+As a result of my performance as an instructor, I won the [<i>2023-24 Robert S. Friedman Award for Excellence in Teaching</i>](https://github.com/AngelVillegasCruz/AngelVillegasCruz.github.io/raw/master/files/PLSC%20309%20Spring%202024.pdf).
 Additionally, I have given guest lectures on topics such as Chinese politics, computational social science, international political economy, and text-as-data methods.
 I have also worked as a teaching assistant for multiple courses.

-I am eager to expand my teaching portfolio.
-In addition to introductory courses in international relations and quantitative methods, I am equipped to offer courses related to:

-  - <b>Primary substantive expertise</b>: Chinese Foreign Policy, Diplomacy, Social Media and Politics, U.S.-China Relations, International Political Economy, Introduction to Comparative Politics

-  - <b>Methodological expertise</b>: Quantitative Political Analysis, Text-as-Data Methods, Survey Design and Analysis, Digital Humanities
+Finally, I have a [<i>Graduate Student Online Teaching Certificate</i>](https://github.com/AngelVillegasCruz/AngelVillegasCruz.github.io/raw/master/files/PLSC%20309%20Spring%202024.pdf) from the Penn State World Campus and completed the [<i>Course in College Teaching</i>](https://github.com/AngelVillegasCruz/AngelVillegasCruz.github.io/raw/master/files/PLSC%20309%20Spring%202024.pdf) offered by the Schreyer Institute for Teaching Excellence.

 ## Instructor